 Jamie has served on the Jet City Improv Board of Directors since September of 2016, and had served as the Treasurer of the Board since July of 2017.
 In her career as a CPA and Audit Manager at Sweeney Conrad, P.S. she provides audit, accounting, and financial advisory services to closely held businesses and their owners.
 She serves clients in a multitude of industries including commercial real estate, nonprofit organizations, retail and wholesale, manufacturing, distribution, professional services, and employee benefit plans — specializing in defined contribution and health and welfare trusts.
 She is also the head of campus recruiting for Sweeney Conrad.
 Jamie is a graduate of the Foster School of Business at University of Washington, and also has her Masters of Professional Accounting from the University of Washington.

 Kristine joined the Jet City Improv Board of Directors in March of 2019 and is proud to serve the Jet City Improv community in this capacity.
 Kristine is a marketing manager for Seattle Cancer Care Alliance and brings her marketing, brand, writing and communications expertise to the Board of Directors.
 Kristine is passionate about quality health care, access to care, transparency on health care insurance and equity, inclusion and representation in every facet of life.
 She has served JCI as a long-term volunteer, plus is an independent improviser in the community.
 Kristine is a proud Husky and alumna of JCI’s neighbor, the University of Washington, as well as the Academy of Art University in San Francisco and the Jet City Improv Academy.

 Desirae is on the Human Resource team at Transforming Age.
 She specializes in benefit design, policy development, employee training, event planning, recruitment and employee engagement.
-Desirae became a part of the Jet City Improv family in 2015 and joined the Board of Directors to assist in the effort to grow and improve the JCI organization.
+Desirae became a member of Jet City Improv family in 2015 first as a Volunteer, and later as a House Manager.
 Outside of JCI and her office, you can find Desirae around Seattle performing sketch comedy, running half-marathons, building spreadsheets, singing karaoke, and playing board games.